 Dr McGaw holds a PhD in educational psychology and measurement from the University of Illinois, an Honorary Doctorate in Education from Murdoch University and a Doctor of Laws honoris causa from the University of Melbourne.
 He is a Fellow of the Academy of the Social Sciences in Australia, the Australian Psychological Society and the Australian College of Educators.

-Professor Rickards is an Honorary Professorial Fellow in the Assessment Research Centre, and is co-director of the Assessment, Curriculum and Technology Research Centre based in Manila.
+Field Rickards is an Honorary Professorial Fellow in the Assessment Research Centre, and is co-director of the Assessment, Curriculum and Technology Research Centre based in the Philippines.
 He is a Professorial Fellow in the Melbourne School of Government and leads research to policy for education and health in the early years.

 He was Dean of Education at the University of Melbourne from August 2004 to July 2017.
 His was first appointed lecturer in audiology at the University of Melbourne in 1973 and joined the Faculty of Education in 1989 and became Professor of Education of the Hearing-Impaired in 1994.
 He was President of the Academic Board from 2003-July 2004.
 As Dean, he has guided the transformation of the Faculty of Education to a Graduate School and has reformed the professional training of teachers through the new clinical Master of Teaching program which develops graduates with the capabilities to meet the needs of individual learners.
 He was a member of the Commonwealth’s Teacher Education Ministerial Advisory Group in 2014.